Last modified: March 12, 2025

 Relational Databases (RDBMS)

-Relational databases store data in structured tables consisting of rows and columns, similar to a spreadsheet.
-Each table represents an entity, and relationships between tables are established through keys.
-This structured approach enforces data integrity and allows for complex queries using Structured Query Language (SQL).
+Relational databases store data in structured tables composed of rows and columns, similar to spreadsheets.
+Each table represents an entity, and relationships between these entities are established using keys.
+This structured approach ensures data integrity and allows complex querying through Structured Query Language (SQL).

 Representative Systems